The Black-Box Simplex Architecture for Runtime Assurance of Autonomous CPS: Case Studies

-In addition to the advanced controller being unsafe, the baseline ACASXu controller should not be fully trusted for many reasons.
-The original POMDP formulation was not proven formally correct, not to mention the downsamping and lossy neural network compression.
-While some research has examined proving open-loop properties for the ACASXu neural networks~\cite{katz2017reluplex,bak2020cav}, these do not imply \emph{closed-loop} collision avoidance.
+In addition to the AC being unsafe, the baseline controller should not be fully trusted for many reasons.
+The original POMDP formulation was not proven formally correct, not to mention the downsampling and lossy neural network compression.
+While some research has examined proving open-loop properties for the neural network compression~\cite{katz2017reluplex,bak2021vnncomp,bak2020cav}, these do not imply \emph{closed-loop} collision avoidance.
 Further, we use a multi-aircraft adaptation of the system, which could also lead to problems.
-Finally, the intended system response to the ACASXu outputs is that \emph{weak-left} and \emph{weak-right} should cause turning at 1.5 degrees per second, whereas \emph{strong-left} and \emph{strong-right} turn at 3.0 degrees per second~\cite{julian2019deep}.
-However, turning an aircraft in the F-16 model---as well as in the real world---is not an instantaneous process, and requires first performing a roll maneuver before the heading angle begins to change.
-For these reasons, the baseline controller in this scenario is also an unverified component, and we will show scenarios where it misbehaves.
-Nonetheless, we will compose the incorrect advanced controller with the incorrect baseline controller to create a correct multi-aircraft collision avoidance system by using Black-Box Simplex.
+Although aspirationally, the system should handle up to 30 intruders~\cite{julian2019deep}, in practice most analysis has been performed on two aircraft scenarios.
+Finally, the intended physical system response to the collision-avoidance commands is that \emph{weak-left} and \emph{weak-right} should cause turning at 1.5 degrees per second, whereas \emph{strong-left} and \emph{strong-right} turn at 3.0 degrees per second~\cite{julian2019deep}.
+However, turning an aircraft in the F-16 model (as well as in the real world) is not an instantaneous process, and requires first performing a roll maneuver before the heading angle begins to change.
+For these reasons, the BC in this scenario is also an unverified component, and we will show scenarios where it misbehaves.
+Nonetheless, we will compose the incorrect AC with the incorrect BC to create a safe collision-avoidance system by using \bsa.

-For the initial permanently safe command sequence $s_0$, we have each aircraft fly in clockwise circles forever, which avoids collisions.
-To check whether a generated command sequence is permanently safe, the decision module simulates the system and checks that (i)~each aircraft's state stays within the model limits (for example, no aircraft enters a stall), (ii)~all aircraft obey the safety distance constraint at all times, and (iii)~the execution ends in a state where the roll angle of each aircraft has been small (less than 15 degrees) and the distances between all pairs of aircraft has been increasing consecutively for several seconds.
-Presumably, if all aircraft continue to fly straight and level from such a configuration, their distance would continue to increase and no collisions would occur in the future.

-We next elaborate on three scenarios: (i)~a three aircraft case, which shows the safety of the system despite unsafe outputs, (ii)~a four aircraft case which shows the increased transparency of Black-Box Simplex, and (iii)~a 15 aircraft case which shows safe navigation of a complex scenario.
-Appendix~\ref{appendix:seven} also includes a seven aircraft case which shows the safety condition can be easily customized.
+We now elaborate on three scenarios: (i)~a three aircraft case, which shows the safety of the system despite unsafe outputs, (ii)~a four aircraft case, which shows the increased transparency of \bsa, and (iii)~a 15 aircraft case, which shows safe navigation of a complex scenario.
+Also, a seven aircraft case is presented in Appendix \ref{appendix:seven}, which shows the safety condition can be easily customized.